AvansETI/SmartSensor/SmartNetwork/weatherdata-softsensor/README.md

 }
 ````

 ## NREL
 Another interesting data source can be found at https://www.nrel.gov/.
 Solar information can be found here as well.
 Not really actual information about solar radiation.
 Data for analysis is provided mostly, like total radiation or kW/m^2 per month.
 To get the API key and access to the API itself go to https://developer.nrel.gov/.
 To get the API key, you need to register yourself at this website.
 A link is shown "Get an API key" where you can click on.
+You get immediatly an API key.
+It is also send to your e-mail.
 The following webservices are provided by the API:
 1. Buildings
 2. Electricity
 3. Energy Optimization